Monthly Archives: August 2014

 2 teaspoons ground ginger

-4 skinless, boneless chicken breast halves, pounded to 1/2-inch thickness
+4 skinless, boneless chicken breast halves, sliced in half into flats

 4 tablespoons unsalted butter